trip5/Matrix-Fonts/README.md

 {|}~¡¢£¤¥¦§¨©ª«¬®¯±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞßàáâãäåæçèéêëìíîïðñòóôõö÷øùúûüýþÿ
 ```
 #### Extra characters
 Any characters included in the glyphs list that are not actually in the font will cause ESPHome to error when compiling.
 This appears to be a flaw in Pillow, a python dependency that converts fonts.
 Pillow interprets all BDF fonts as being in the Latin-1 codepage.
 Any attempts I made to force it into recognizing other encoding (like UTF-8) failed.
+The full unicode BDF files are still in the folders, if you wish to also give it an attempt.

 Because of this flaw, I made a few "useless" characters look like something else.
 You can use these special characters in Home Assistant:
 ```